 It's likely that DHS or USCIS will check out your social media accounts.
 In 2020, it issued a "Privacy Impact Assessment" discussing this very plan, and indicating that it would collect individual information on social media accounts on various application forms.
 (To date, however, it has not introduced relevant questions into any of the major immigration application forms.)
 It has also explained that it can create accounts in order to "view publicly available information."
 Don't expect them to accept invitations to connect, however!

-Many comments made by immigration officials however, for example to immigration lawyers at conferences and meetings, suggest that applicants' privacy settings are not a bar to government monitoring.
+Although official DHS statements say they won't push past privacy settings, comments made by U.S. immigration officials, for example to immigration lawyers at conferences and meetings, suggest that applicants' privacy settings are not a bar to government monitoring.
 If they want to, they will find a way to look at whatever you've posted on social networks.
-More and more often they simply ask applicants for their social network handles and even passwords to their devices (for example, during a U.S. border inspection).
+At times, they simply ask applicants for their social network handles and even passwords to their devices (for example, during a U.S. border inspection).

-After poking through people's social network pages, for example, DHS officials report that they've found instances in which the applicant for a marriage-based green card (lawful permanent residence) state on Facebook that their marital status is "single," a fact that definitely weighs against the applicant.
+After poking through people's social network pages, for example, DHS officials report that they've found instances in which the applicant for a marriage-based green card state on Facebook that their marital status is "single," a fact that definitely weighs against the applicant.